Skip to main content

 Inverlochy Castle, Fort William

-This 19th-century castle in the Scottish Highlands once received high praise from Queen Victoria, who spent a week at Inverlochy Castle in 1873 while on a trip to Balmoral, declaring: “I never saw a lovelier or more romantic spot.”
+This famous 19th-century castle in the Scottish Highlands once received high praise from Queen Victoria, who spent a week at Inverlochy Castle in 1873 while on a trip to Balmoral, declaring: “I never saw a lovelier or more romantic spot.”
 Inside the castle hotel, bedrooms are warm and inviting and there are a range of dining experiences to choose from, including Seasgair, overseen by world-renowned chef Michel Roux Jr. Dining here is high-end yet inclusive, with separate vegan and vegetarian menus, afternoon tea and a suitably mammoth whisky list.

 Bamburgh Castle, Northumberland